 - (1) A request for beneficial ownership information made under subsection 2.5(2) of the National Instrument may be for any class or series of securities and is not restricted to only those securities carrying the right to receive notice of, or to vote at, a meeting, as is the case with a request under subsection 2.5(1).
 A request under subsection 2.5(2) need not necessarily be addressed to all proximate intermediaries holding the class or series of securities. - (2) If it is able to do so, a proximate intermediary is required to respond to a request for a NOBO list by providing the NOBO list in electronic format.
-All requests for beneficial ownership information including NOBO lists are required to be made through a transfer agent.
-A reporting issuer that wis0hes to receive a NOBO list in non-electronic format may make arrangements with its transfer agent to have the electronic format received by the transfer agent converted to a paper copy. - 3.4 Depository's Index of Meetings CDS advises that the index referred to in section 5.2 of the Instrument is currently published in the Monday edition of The Globe and Mail Report on Business and in the Tuesday edition of La Presse.
-CDS advises that notices of meetings received by CDS by noon on Wednesday are usually published in The Globe and Mail on the following Monday and in La Presse on the following Tuesday.
-A reporting issuer should contact CDS for current forms and fee schedules of CDS. - 3.5 Voting Instructions Voting instructions that the reporting issuer requests directly from NOBOs will be returned directly to the reporting issuer.
-Management of the reporting issuer will then vote the securities beneficially owned by NOBOs in accordance with the instructions received from NOBOs to the extent that management has the corresponding proxy.
-That proxy is given to management by the proximate intermediary that provides the NOBO list under subsection 4.1(1) of the Instrument.
+Subsection 2.5(4) provides that a request for beneficial ownership information must be made through a transfer agent.
+However, where only a NOBO list is being requested, the request may be made by the reporting issuer (or another person or company retained by the reporting issuer), provided the requester has provided the necessary undertaking in Form 54-101F10.